jhautry/echo-dot/README.md

 Amazon has created an Alexa App module to make it easier for developers to get starting coding their own Alexa Skills.
 This module can be found at: https://github.com/alexa-js/alexa-app

-The alexa-app module parses HTTP JSON requests from the Alexa platform and builds the JSON response that consumed by an Alexa-compatible device, such as the Echo.
+The alexa-app module parses HTTP JSON requests from the Alexa platform and builds the JSON response that is consumed by an Alexa-compatible device, such as the Echo.

 This example shows how the alexa-app module can be used to build an Alexa Skill: